phasehq/docs/public/cli/commands.md

 - When specifying tags with `--tags`, only secrets matching these tags will be injected into the environment.
 - Cross-environment and local references in secrets are automatically resolved and injected.
 Warnings are issued if any references cannot be resolved.
 - Errors during the command execution or secret fetching process will result in an appropriate error message and termination of the process.
+- When dynamic secrets are configured, the CLI will automatically generate leases and inject the freshly created dynamic secrets along with static secrets.
+Control this behavior with `--generate-leases` and `--lease-ttl`.

 ---